WebRTC Encryption and Security: Everything You Need to Know (Update)

 Inherent Internet Security Issues

-Signaling services are essentially web application servers and need to be secured like any application.
-Users should be weary of who they are connecting too.
+WebRTC signaling servers are essentially web application servers and need to be secured like any application.
+Users should be wary of who they are connecting to.
 Fortunately, browser and app store safeguards minimize bad providers – but bad users are another problem.
-“Zoom bombing” is an example where someone obtains video conferencing meeting information to join and disrupt the meeting.
-WebRTC service providers can prevent this by giving their users authentication mechanisms that restrict entry to authorized users and leverage moderation controls to remove and block bad actors quickly.
-For example, Wowza has APIs that control WebRTC stream access and duration.
+“Zoom bombing” refers to obtaining video conferencing meeting information in order to join a meeting unauthorized, usually for disruptive purposes.
+WebRTC service providers can prevent this by giving their users authentication mechanisms that restrict entry to authorized users and leverage moderation controls to quickly remove and block bad actors.
+Wowza, for example, has APIs that control WebRTC stream access and duration.

 Media Server Risks

 While other servers like STUN and TURN are sometimes needed, these never gain access to unencrypted media, and thus don’t present much of a risk.
 Other servers, particularly media servers like Selective Forwarding Units (SFUs) that enable multi-party video conference calls or live streaming servers, introduce more difficult risks.
 These servers decrypt the media before retransmitting it with new encryption keys.
 This decryption often cannot be avoided.
 If the media server needs to manipulate the media, then it must perform decryption to access that media.
 For example, in live streaming networks, the media server needs to decrypt the media to transcode it (resize, recompose, and convert the format) for use by a video content delivery network (CDN).

 If these media servers are compromised, then the user media streams could be at risk.
 It is important that media server operators follow best security practices when deploying their infrastructure and managing authorized users.
 As such, these servers should avoid unintentional caching of sensitive unencrypted data.
 Additionally, they should isolate the media streams internally from other processes to further avoid unauthorized access.